up9inc/mockintosh/docs/Configuring.md

 response to the original requester.
 Such that the response of `http://localhost:8001/somepath` reflects the response of `http://example.com/somepath`.

+_Note: Timeout for such redirected requests is 5 seconds and internal circular `fallbackTo` can lead to unresponsive states._

 If the [management API](Management.md#unhandled-requests) is enabled, redirected requests are also logged as unhandled requests.

-Note: Timeout for such redirected requests is 5 seconds.

 _Note: You may want to play with your client's `/etc/hosts` file contents when using virtual hosts._